tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 In the above figure, the returned `clientId` is the new unique identifier assigned to the client by the identity service.
-Services MUST ensure that `clientIdentity` is unique amongst all registered clients.
+Services MUST ensure that `ClientID` is unique amongst all registered clients.

 A client MAY be editable by the following request: